-To consider age-related changes in sleep consolidation, each child's individual WASO was compared at $T^1$ and $T^2$ in relation to changes to their chronological and developmental age.
+To consider age-related changes in sleep consolidation, each child's individual WASO was compared at T^1 and T^2 in relation to changes to their chronological and developmental age.

-Figure 2 presents the mean WASO of each individual child with SMS at T and T in relation to their chronological age (a) and their developmental age (b).
-As indicated by red and blue lines in panel (a), though mean WASO did not change over three years for the SMS group (see Table 3), it did decrease for some individual children (n=5) and increase for others (n=7).
-Some individuals' mean WASO fell within the TD confidence intervals, but generally children with SMS were awake for longer than their chronologically age-matched TD peers (a) and for longer than expected given their developmental age (b).
+Figure 2 presents the mean WASO of each individual child with SMS at T1 and T2 in relation to their chronological age Figure 2, A and their developmental age Figure 2, B. As indicated by red and blue lines in Figure 2, A, although mean WASO did not change over 3 years for the SMS group (Table 3), it did decrease for some individual children (n = 5) and increase for others (n = 7).
+Some individuals' mean WASO fell within the TD confidence intervals, but generally children with SMS were awake for longer than their chronologically age-matched TD peers Figure 2, A and for longer than expected given their developmental age Figure 2, B.